 You can find one of them there (Russian SPIM):

-Приглашаем Вас на RAMP (marketplace), это Огромный русский (Silk Road), посвященный продаже ПАВ c 2012 года. Вас ждет самый огромный выбор исключительно НАТУРАЛЬНЫХ веществ от проверенных продавцов со всей России. Полный каталог магазинов (работает только через TOR браузер): А здесь вы можете почитать отзывы и пообщаться с людьми, найти себе работу, открыть свой магазин и узнать массу полезной информации по веществам. (работает только через TOR браузер): [LINKS OBFUSCATED]
+Приглашаем Вас на RAMP (marketplace), это Огромный русский (Silk Road), посвященный продаже ПАВ c 2012 года. Вас ждет самый огромный выбор исключительно НАТУРАЛЬНЫХ веществ от проверенных продавцов со всей России. Полный каталог магазинов (работает только через TOR браузер): [LINK OBFUSCATED] А здесь вы можете почитать отзывы и пообщаться с людьми, найти себе работу, открыть свой магазин и узнать массу полезной информации по веществам. (работает только через TOR браузер): [LINK OBFUSCATED]

 The SPIM above basically tries to promote a Tor-based marketplace, as an alternative to the long-defunct Silk Road.
 I obfuscated the Onion links that followed the message to avoid promoting it there.